frictionlessdata/covid-tracker/pages/immunity.md

 ## Examples

 To showcase the idea we use 5 countries having different vaccination timeframes.
 The Israel use case **might** be showing that having too fast vaccination campaign leads to following outbreaks due to low levels of rolling immunity.
+This USA case **mighe** show that vaccination level wasn't enough.

 ### Israel